-Finding an intuitive care management software will maximize your ability to perform as a care manager.
+Finding intuitive care management software will maximize your ability to perform as a care manager.

-Having software that partially automates these processes for you allows care managers to not be burdened by their administrative duties, instead keeping their focus where it should be: on the patients.
+Having software that partially automates these processes for you allows care managers to not be burdened by their administrative duties, and instead keep their focus where it should be: on the patients.